Kapeel/Kallisto-and-Sleuth-tutotrial-iPlant/README.md

 * [Differential analysis of gene regulation at transcript resolution with RNA-seq](http://www.nature.com/nbt/journal/v31/n1/full/nbt.2450.html)	by Cole Trapnell, David G Henderickson, Martin Savageau, Loyal Goff, John L Rinn and Lior Pachter, Nature Biotechnology __31__, 46--53 (2013).

 The human fibroblast RNA-Seq data for the paper is available on GEO at accession [GSE37704](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE37704).
 The samples to be analyzed are the six samples LFB_scramble_hiseq_repA, LFB_scramble_hiseq_repB, LFB_scramble_hiseq_repC, LFB_HOXA1KD_hiseq_repA, LFB_HOXA1KD_hiseq_repA, and LFB_HOXA1KD_hiseq_repC.
 These are three biological replicates in each of two conditions (scramble and HoxA1 knockdown) that will be compared with __sleuth__.
+HOXA1 is a critical regulator of embryonic development and body patterning, in maintaining adult cells.HOXA1 knockdown perturbs the expression of thousands of genes

 ## preliminaries